imed-ghomari/roadmap-to-janna/my-website/docs/sidebar1/Initiatives/good traits/Gratitude.md

 		* [Gratitude journalling](docs/sidebar1/Processes/Gratitude%20journalling.md)
 	* Gratitude to the Prophet: [Sending salawat on the prophet](docs/sidebar1/Processes/Sending%20salawat%20on%20the%20prophet.md)
 	* Gratitude to people: [Thank others](docs/sidebar1/Processes/Thank%20people.md)
+* **Gratitude of the Limbs**: Avoiding misuse of blessings by:
+	* avoiding waste
-* **Gratitude of the Limbs**: Avoiding misuse of blessings, for example, [managing what your eyes and ears are subjected to](docs/sidebar1/Processes/Guarding%20your%20eyes%20and%20ears.md), purifying your heart, and using them for worship, such as by reading His Book, reflecting on creation, and covering others' faults.
-Another example is being grateful for the blessing of the [time of ease](docs/sidebar1/Processes/Build%20knowledge%20in%20free%20time.md) by preparing for future tests.
+	* Using them for good, like being grateful for the blessing of the [time of ease](docs/sidebar1/Processes/Build%20knowledge%20in%20free%20time.md) by preparing for future tests.
+Another example would be [managing what your eyes and ears are exposed to](docs/sidebar1/Processes/Guarding%20your%20eyes%20and%20ears.md), purifying your heart, and using them for worship, such as reading His Book, reflecting on creation, and covering others' faults.

 :::info Greatest and Underrated gifts